MythEclipse/asepharyana.cloud/README.md

 ## Overview

-Welcome to my personal website project.
-This project is built with Next.js and incorporates various modern technologies and tools to deliver a smooth and dynamic user experience.
+Welcome to my personal website project!
+This site is crafted with Next.js and integrates cutting-edge technologies to provide a seamless and dynamic user experience.

-### Demo
+### 🌐 Live Demo

-You can view the live demo of the project here: [asepharyana](https://asepharyana.cloud).
+Check out the live demo: [asepharyana](https://asepharyana.cloud)

-### Features
+### ✨ Features

-- **Modern Framework:** Built with Next.js 14 for a robust and scalable architecture.
+- **Modern Framework:** Built with Next.js 15 for a robust and scalable architecture.
-- **Full-Stack Support:** Includes Prisma, Firebase, and MongoDB for comprehensive data management.
+- **Full-Stack Support:** Utilizes Prisma and MySQL for comprehensive data management.
-- **Enhanced User Interface:** Utilizes Tailwind CSS, Flowbite, and various React components for a polished look.
+- **Enhanced UI:** Styled with Tailwind CSS, Flowbite, and various React components for a polished look.
 - **Internationalization:** Supports multiple languages with Next-Intl for a global audience.

-### Installation
+### 🚀 Getting Started

-To get started with this project locally, follow these steps:
+Follow these steps to set up the project locally:

 #### Setup pnpm

 **On Windows:**

-1. Install `pnpm` globally using `npm`:
+1. Install `pnpm` globally:

     ```cmd
     npm install -g pnpm